 It also lets you know when it needs changing.

-been a nice not having to walk to the toilet block in the middle of the night
+been nice not having to walk to the toilet block in the middle of the night

 I was surprised at the water pressure in the shower.
-However, what I haven’t managed is to get it to stay hot for long.
+However, I haven't managed to get it to stay hot for long.
 More practice is required.

-The only thing I would add to the bathroom is a few more hooks.
-Mind you, we have a pre-production model, so the 2017 Compass Casita 586 might be slightly different.
+I would only add a few more hooks to the bathroom.
+We have a pre-production model, so the 2017 Compass Casita 586 might be slightly different.

 Cooking in the Caravan

-There’s a microwave, power points to plug in low-wattage camping toasters and kettle, a gas oven, grill, and a hob too.
+There is a microwave, power points to plug in low-wattage camping toasters and kettle, a gas oven, grill, and a hob.
 So you have a lot of options for cooking.

 The fridge can work off the leisure battery, the campsite's electric hook-up, or the gas.

-There’s not lots of space in the kitchen, but the sink comes with a cover to make a little bit more work surface.
+There's not much space in the kitchen, but the sink comes with a cover to make a little more work surface.